fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * Jeffrey Charles, "Searching for Gold in Guacamole: California Growers Market the Avocado, 1910-1994," 131-150.

 ### Nov 2
-{% include alert.html class='danger' title='DUE: Ad research reports' text="
-Bring to class your ~800-word essays on your ad research, and we'll pool our collective knowledge to develop a bigger picture about selling food in ABQ.
-"%}

 ## Working on the Farm